coco875/SpaghettiKart/docs/modding.md

 # Modding
-Modding are really early stages so a lot of features are not implemented yet.
-We don't use Retro and we want to make it as simple as possible to mod the game (so no weird format or obscure tools).
+* Very focused on ease of modding without weird formats or obscure tools.
+* Early stages of modding and as such some features are not fully implemented yet
+* SpaghettiKart does not use Retro

 ## General Structure